 Ken has been involved in wireless technologies spanning base stations, as well as the wireless infrastructure including hardware design, prototype development of FDMA wireless systems, and systems engineering of CDMA wireless systems.
 He has worked as a development engineer and a systems engineer, writing patent applications in the area of telecommunications.

-Ken has been awarded several patents by the U.S. Patent Office, including the following:
+Ken has been awarded several patents by the U.S. Patent and Trademark Office, including the following:

 - 6,119,005 - System for Automated Determination of Handoff Neighbor List

 - 5,278,892 - Mobile Telephone System Call Processing Arrangement

 - 5,195,090 - Wireless Access Telephone-to-Telephone Network Interface Architecture

 - 4,698,769 - Supervisory Audio Tone Detection in a Radio Channel

 - 4,300,862 - Signal Characteristics State Detector Using Interval-count Procession Method

 U.S. patent No. 5,195,090 is an important patent in the area of CDMA wireless technology.
 Ken also has five patent applications that are pending.